 Employers conduct staff disciplinary meeting are advised to take notes of what has been said and discussed during the investigatory meeting, disciplinary hearing and appeal meeting.

-For this purpose, you must give copies of the disciplinary meeting notes to your staff concerned within reasonable time after each meeting.
+For this purpose, you must give copies of the disciplinary meeting notes to your staff concerned within a reasonable time after each meeting.
 Subsequently, your staff can digest the notes and highlight any misunderstanding based on what was discussed and written in the notes.

 Staff to comment on the disciplinary meeting notes

-On one hand, It is important you give the staff concerned the opportunity to comment on the notes and evidences discussed.
+On one hand, It is important you give the staff concerned the opportunity to comment on the notes and evidence discussed.
 Particularly, where the case is serious enough to warrant dismissal of your staff.

 Above all, the staff disciplinary procedure is to be used to resolve disputes between employers and employees fairly and reasonably.
 It is not meant to be used to abuse or to discriminate your staff you do not like.